Our Mission

 Here are a few of the things that we do:

-• hold clinics nationwide for children with autism at no cost to the families
+• apply clinics nationwide for children with autism at no cost to the families

-• hold fundraisers and events to promote our cause
+• apply fundraisers and events to promote our cause

-• connect families with resources for private skate lessons
+• connect families with resources for private skate activities

 • award grants for skateboards, safety gear, and private lessons